 The century-old mystery of the Martian meteorite is revealed: how a strange clue from Earth helped scientists

-A toxin that causes vomiting in pigs has helped scientists solve the age-old mystery of the origin of the Martian
+A toxin that causes vomiting in pigs helped scientists solve the age-old mystery of the origin of Martian

-meteorite.
-And also to understand who exactly found it.
+meteorite And also understand who exactly found it.

 How did it all start?